CU-ADCL/CU-ADCL.github.io/posts/yearly-checkins.md

 ## Advising relationship
 - In what ways are our interactions most/least helpful?
 - Would you like me to do anything differently going forward?
-- Are there specific ways that I can push you to help you achieve your goals next year?
+- Are there specific ways that I can help you push youself to achieve our goals next year?

 ---